marcusw0602/DATA_602_Intro_DataAnalysis_and_Machine_Learning/Assignments&Projects/Clustering/README.md

   <li><b>Data Prep/Analyze:</b> Cleaning and aggregating the dataset so that it will not contain any missing, null, and outlier values.</li>
   <li><b>Data Vizualization:</b> You will see how the data columns stacks up to one another to bring out and answer question that are created from the vizualizations.</li>
   <li><b>Feature Engineering:</b> I will create add-ons to the data set from the pre-existing information to strengthen the machine learning model.</li>
-  <li><b>Create/Establish Clustering model:</b> Here I am creating two clustering models and then comparing boths succession rates to determine the best model to use.</li>
+  <li><b>Create/Establish Clustering model:</b> Here I am creating a clustering model and then comparing that models attributes against the labels to see which clusters need to be focused more on.</li>
 </ol>

 ## Dataset Details